umhau/umhau.github.io/_posts/2021-11-24-wireguard-roadwarrior-2.md

 - roadwarrior
 - networking
 - VPN
+- lighttpd
 categories: walkthroughs
 ---

-**work in progress. easier to read on the blog than in VS code.**
+**work in progress. easier to read on the blog than in VS code while I'm building it.**

-We're going to create a VPN system from pieces.

-We're going to build a VPN server on OpenBSD and give it its own public IP address; write a program to generate keypairs and config files, and zip them up; create a local website that tracks the status of each VPN client's IP address; create a standardized client config, and automate it.
+We're going to build a VPN server on OpenBSD and give it its own public IP address; write a program to generate keypairs and config files, and zip them up; create a local website that tracks the use/disuse status of each VPN client's IP address; create a standardized client config; and automate the whole thing so it's autonomous for years at a stretch.

 Tall order, but we got this.